European Parliament: Recent history

-Before the final vote, Parliament demanded a number of concessions as part of a future working agreement under the new Lisbon Treaty.
-The deal includes that Parliament's President will attend high level Commission meetings.
-Parliament will have a seat in the EU's Commission-led international negotiations and have a right to information on agreements.
-However, Parliament secured only an observer seat.
-Parliament also did not secure a say over the appointment of delegation heads and special representatives for foreign policy.
-Although they will appear before parliament after they have been appointed by the High Representative.
-One major internal power was that Parliament wanted a pledge from the Commission that it would put forward legislation when parliament requests.
+Before the final vote on the Commission, Parliament demanded a number of concessions as part of a future working agreement under the new Lisbon Treaty.
+The deal includes that Parliament's president will attend high level Commission meetings.
+Parliament will have an observer seat in the EU's Commission-led international negotiations and have a right to information on agreements.
+Parliament did not secure an explicit vote over the appointment of delegation heads and special representatives for foreign policy, but it was agreed that they will appear before parliament after they have been appointed by the High Representative.
+Parliament wanted a pledge from the Commission that it would automatically put forward legislation when parliament requests.
 Barroso considered this an infringement on the Commission's powers but did agree to respond within three months.
 Most requests are already responded to positively.

 During the setting up of the European External Action Service (EEAS), Parliament used its control over the EU budget to influence the shape of the EEAS.
 MEPs had aimed at getting greater oversight over the EEAS by linking it to the Commission and having political deputies to the High Representative.
 MEPs did not manage to get everything they demanded.
 However, they got broader financial control over the new body.

-In December 2017, Politico denounced the lack of racial diversity among Members of the European Parliament.
-The subsequent news coverage contributed to create the Brussels So White movement.
+In December 2017, Politico denounced the insufficient racial diversity among Members of the European Parliament.
+The subsequent news coverage contributed to create the Brussels So White movement to campaign to rectify this situation.